Is the open road calling your name? Or has a new addition to your family got you looking at family cars instead of

 With a secured car loan, generally the car you wish to purchase is used as an asset for security against the loan.
 This loan is considered a lower risk for lenders, because if you default on your repayments they can repossess your vehicle and sell it to pay off your loan.
 So it generally offers better interest rates than an unsecured loan.

-Unsecured car loans do not require the car as security against the loan.
-Instead, you need to prove that you can meet the repayments by showing a history of savings, or if you have previously had a loan or a credit card that you met the repayments.
-Some borrowers may not have the option of choosing between secured and unsecured car loans, but with so many to choose from on RateCity, you are likely to find one that is great value and suits your requirements.
+Unsecured car loans do not require your car to be used as security against the loan.
+Instead, you need to prove that you can meet the repayments by showing a history of savings, or if you have previously had a loan or a credit card, that you met the repayments.
+While unsecured car loans tend to have higher interest rates than secured car loans, they often offer greater flexibility.